Jun. 17, 2022

 To make your tent living experience as easy and stress-free as possible, it's important to choose a durable tent and set it up in a good location.
 Once your tent is set up, you'll want to fill it with the right gear, like cooking supplies, toiletries, and sleeping stuff.
 Then you can focus on keeping your tent clean and safe.

-If you're looking to simplify your life, save money, and escape the fierce competition of modern society, living in a tent might be for you.
+If you're looking to simplify your life, save money, and escape the fierce competition of modern society, living in a tent full time might be for you.